This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 When can I start to use injectable contraception?

-Your caregiver will tell you when you can start injectable contraception.
-You may need to use a different method of contraception until the shots take effect.
+Tell your healthcare provider about any medical condition you have.
+Also tell him or her if you are currently breastfeeding.
+Your provider will tell you when you can start injectable contraception.
+You may need to use a different method of contraception for the first 7 days after you get the shot.
 You may need blood or urine tests before you start this medicine.
 You may use this method in any of the following situations:

-- During your menstrual cycle: If you have regular menstrual cycles, you should get your first shot within 7 days after your cycle starts.
-Those with irregular bleeding or no periods may have the shot any time.
+- During your menstrual cycle, you can start to use injectable contraception.
+You should get your first shot within 5 days after your cycle starts, if you have regular menstrual cycles.
+If you have irregular bleeding or no periods you may get the shot any time.

 What are the risks of injectable contraception?